School Corruption Links

 Hidden Cost of Tenure – 2005 series about how tenure in K-12 schools frustrates the drive for teacher accountability, makes it near impossible for boards to fire bad teachers, creates costs averaging $219,000 to fire a tenured teacher, and can result in crippling students’ education for years.

-Reasonable and Fair Taxes – by Jim and Cathy Peschke
+Citizens for Reasonable and Fair Taxes – by Jim and Cathy Peschke (now residents of New Hampshire), one of the original taxpayer advocate groups focusing on school taxes

 Extreme Wisdom – by conservative radio talk show host Bruno Behrend, focusing on many issues, education and public schools being the largest